Anaxagor1987/arrangeus.github.io/tutorials/ANALYSIS.md

 ---

-### 6. Frequently Asked Questions ✅ reviewed
+### 6. Frequently Asked Questions — removed

-**Status:** Cleaned up.
-Subscription duplicate group removed.
+**Status:** Entire FAQ section removed from tutorials page.
+Will be added to the main site page (index.html) instead.

 **Fixed:**
-- Removed 3 duplicate Subscription group topics from FAQ: "How do I cancel my subscription?", "How do I request a refund?", "How do I activate my subscription on another device?" - canonical answers are in Subscription Management
+- Removed 3 duplicate Subscription topics before removal: cancel, refund, activate on another device
-- FAQ article count updated: 12 → 9

-**Remaining unique topics:** cross-device sync (accounts feature context), collaboration, video export, computer version, custom stage shape, Apple Messages delivery bug, How do I share, How do I change music track, Can I add more dancers

-**Still to consider:**
-- "How do I share a choreography?" in FAQ Sharing group is weaker than Sharing subtopic - could remove
+- Full section then removed from tutorials page

+**Content preserved in git history on feature/tutorials branch.
+Topics to carry over to main site:**
+- Is there a way to log in and sync across devices?
+- Can I collaborate on a choreography with a colleague?
-- "How do I change the music track?" in FAQ Features is a duplicate of Music Mode subtopic
+- How do I change the music track in a choreography?
+- How do I export my choreography as a video?
+- Can I add more dancers than the limit?
+- Can I get ArrangeUs on my computer?
+- Can I create a custom stage shape?
+- How do I share a choreography?
+- I shared an ArrangeUs file via Apple Messages but my colleague can't open it

 ---